This is a partnered post.

 Parenthood is as much an enjoyable experience as it is a challenging one.
 Responsible parenthood is even more challenging to attain and practice.
 It takes parents lots of patience, emotional intelligence, iterative learning, and continuous adjustment to understand and respond to their children’s behavior, needs, and whims.

-Kids rarely enjoy studying.
+Kids rarely enjoy studying, or writing long paper.
 That’s why they’re kids.
+Also why there are essay writing services online.
 Getting them interested in studying is a tough nut to crack.
 At first sight, there is very little that is enjoyable or fun for a child in reading the basics of science or grammar rules.
 As a parent, you have at least two major tasks to tackle: getting a handle on your child’s intrinsic interests in any educational field and making the learning process an enjoyable game.

 - Let your child learn through play